-It is expected that all pupils follow 'The Hunsley Way'.
-This is a list of expectations for pupils to adhere to whilst also creating a culture and ethos of positive behaviour within the school.
-Pupils following 'The Hunsley Way will be credited and rewarded for their positive approach to life at South Hunsley.
-Any pupil not following the clear expectations would receive an appropriate consequence for their actions.
+It is expected that all students follow 'The Hunsley Way'.
+This is a list of expectations for students to adhere to whilst also creating a culture and ethos of positive behaviour within the school.
+Students following 'The Hunsley Way will be credited and rewarded for their positive approach to life at South Hunsley.
+Any student not following the clear expectations would receive an appropriate consequence for their actions.

-Clear expectations are vital in making sure that pupils know the boundaries in which they should behave.
-All pupils are expected to follow 'The Hunsley Way'.
-The following expectations apply to all pupils.
+Clear expectations are vital in making sure that students know the boundaries in which they should behave.
+All students are expected to follow 'The Hunsley Way'.
+The following expectations apply to all students.

-- Journeys to and from school should be conducted appropriately and in the best representation of the school and the community. (see details in appendix) - Come to lessons ready to learn, stay focussed and work to the best of your ability in school and at home. - Arrive to lesson on time, in correct uniform and with the right equipment - Follow instructions and from all staff first time, every time - Take full responsibility for actions - Show respect for pupils, staff and other members of the community - Engage fully with learning without disturbing others - Listen carefully when the teacher or another person is talking - Show good manners, (please and thank you), and hold doors open for one another - Walk around the school sensibly and quietly - Follow the designated one-way system and keep to the left-hand side when walking through school buildings - Respect our environment, the school site and treat resources with respect - Eat and drink in the right place at the right time - Bring completed homework on time, every time - Wait to be dismissed at the end of the lesson
+- Journeys to and from school should be conducted appropriately and in the best representation of the school and the community. (see details in appendix) - Come to lessons ready to learn, stay focussed and work to the best of your ability in school and at home. - Arrive to lesson on time, following the uniform policy - Follow instructions and from all staff first time, every time - Take full responsibility for actions - Show respect for students, staff and other members of the community - Engage fully with learning without disturbing others - Listen carefully when the teacher or another person is talking - Show good manners, (please and thank you), and hold doors open for one another - Walk around the school sensibly and quietly - Follow the designated one-way system and keep to the left-hand side when walking through school buildings - Respect our environment, the school site and treat resources with respect - Eat and drink in the right place at the right time - Bring completed homework on time, every time - Wait to be dismissed at the end of the lesson